5 min read

 Do what you’ve always done, and you’ll get what you’ve always got.
 Think about changing your systems and mindset.

-I’ve been flat out travelling and working, kicking off exciting new programmes, and spending lots of time with clients setting up training, mentoring and development for 2020.
+I’ve been travelling and working hard, kicking off exciting new programmes and spending lots of time with clients setting up training, mentoring, and development for 2020.
 My practice manager made an exciting move to Korea in January, which left a gap before my new practice manager started.
-In the gap, I was busy handling the back and front end, as well as getting my new manager up to speed.
+In the gap, I was busy handling the back and front end and getting my new manager up to speed.

-I’ve been working crazy hours, and it’s impacting my sleep, family time and balance… and what a gift it’s been.
+I’ve been working crazy hours, impacting my sleep, family time and balance… and what a gift it’s been.
 I haven’t had much choice when it comes to managing, but I do have two important tools that I have the power to choose and change.
-They’re critical parts of my toolbox – and you have them too, in your own life and your organisation.
+They’re critical parts of my toolbox – and you have them, too, in your life and organisation.

 Mindset

-The funny thing is, I haven’t felt resentful or negative about the amount of time I’ve been working, because I’m so excited about everything I’m working on.
-I’ve also never been more aware of how unsustainable this sort of pace is – and so I set up my intention and accountability to suit.
-I sat down with my three girls a few weeks ago and explained to them that for seven weeks, I was going to have to break our rules and boundaries about work.
-I asked them for their understanding and support, created some accountability for some new temporary boundaries, and agreed an end point.
-With my kids, my clients, and my team, I know that my reputation is built on what I do, not what I say I will do – and I’m committed to keeping that promise.
+The funny thing is, I haven’t felt resentful or negative about how much time I’ve been working because I’m so excited about everything I’m working on.
+I’ve also never been more aware of how unsustainable this pace is– so I set up my intention and accountability to suit.
+I sat down with my three girls a few weeks ago and explained that for seven weeks, I would have to break our rules and boundaries about work.
+I asked them for their understanding and support, created some accountability for some new temporary boundaries, and agreed on an endpoint.
+With my kids, clients, and team, I know that my reputation is built on what I do, not what I say I will do – and I’m committed to keeping that promise.

-The value of that mindset – excitement instead of overwhelm, creating intention and setting boundaries has totally changed my experience, even though the pressure has been the same.
-It’s like chalk and cheese compared to other periods in my life where I’ve run on fumes, gin and bananas until I’ve crashed, burned, and started all over again!
+The value of that mindset – excitement instead of overwhelm, creating intention and setting boundaries has changed my experience, even though the pressure has been the same.
+It’s like chalk and cheese compared to other periods where I’ve run on fumes, gin and bananas, until I’ve crashed, burned, and started all over again!

 Systems

-Temporarily managing all my practice administration has sparked an intense focus on the way my business runs.
+Temporarily managing all my practice administration has sparked an intense focus on how my business runs.
 I’ve had to streamline my systems, find and eliminate friction points and set up better, more consistent ways to manage our work.

 And I wouldn’t, for a couple of reasons.